evkx/evkx.github.io/content/models/tesla/model_s/Model_S_Plaid/_index.md

 ## Drivetrain

 Tesla Model S Plaid has an all-wheel drive system supported by three motors.
 One on front axle, and two on rear axle.
+The motors used are [Induction Motors](../../../../technology/motors/asm/) at front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at rear axle.

 The suspension is fully adaptive on the front and rear axle, s|o height and damping can be adjusted manually and automatically.
 Minimum ground clearance is 117 mm and max 158 mm.